rainwater-tornado/site/content/about/how-to-help.md

 ## Donations

 Running this isn't cheap, and the cost grows when more collections are added.
 If you can, please consider [buying some "coffee" on Ko-fi](https://ko-fi.com/jackgraysonfox) to help offset the costs.
-(If you include Rainwater Tornado in your note I will reserve the proceeds specifically for the costs associated with this project.)

 ## Technical Assistance